 One full working day (allowing the employee to eat, rest, and be a human being for an hour) brings us to 28 invoices.

-Here’s another Captain Obvious fact: productivity increases when employees don’t have to wade through mundane, monotonous tasks.
+Here’s another Captain Obvious benefit: productivity increases when employees don’t have to wade through routine tasks.

 Let’s circle back to the previous point about time savings.

 Automated accounting creates a space in the calendar of your team.
 That space is to be filled by tackling more profound tasks and challenges, such as:

 - Profiling the vendors and contractors who are late with their liabilities and therefore quickening the debt collection process